-Alternative medicine traditionally has the least amount of “active” ingredient possible, with the concept of using one single remedy irregardless of how many symptoms are presenting.
+Alternative medicine traditionally has the least amount of “active” ingredients possible, with the concept of using one single remedy regardless of how many symptoms are presenting.
 Homeopathy focuses on the least amount of treatments for better health.

 There are several reasons why homeopathy is the second most popular form of medicine (after conventional medicine).
 The most popular reasons are:

 - It is extremely natural and safe